karrot-dev/yunity.org/user/pages/08.events/2017-09-13-neuried-hackweek/item.md

 ### ... sleep?

 - Would you mind sleeping in the same room with others?
-That will mean people coming in late at night and/or talking together in the morning.
+That might mean people coming in late at night and/or talking together in the morning.
 - Are you comfortable with sleeping in a tent?
 That's usually the best way to have a really quiet time.

 ### ... get along with neighbors and parents?